gigouni/polymer2-medias-center/README.md

 - [frontend/config.js](frontend/config.js): For frontend configuration
 - [backend/config.js](backend/config.js): For backend configuration

 When in _dev_ mode, the frontend runs with a _dev_ version of the config file.
-When you're setting it in production, you may need to use other configuration.
+When you're setting it in production, you may need to use another configuration.
 You'll need to implement the [frontend/config.prod.js](frontend/config.prod.js) file and run

 ```shell